awslabs/aws-deployment-framework/docs/multi-organization-guide.md

 ## Definition of a Multi-Organization ADF Setup
-A multi-organization AWS-Deployment-Framework (ADF) setup describes a scenario where an enterprise (or any user) maintains more than one AWS Organizations and each with it's own dedicated ADF installation.
+A multi-organization AWS-Deployment-Framework (ADF) setup describes a scenario where an enterprise (or any user) maintains more than one AWS Organizations.
+Where each AWS Organization holds its own dedicated ADF installation.

 The following diagram shows such a setup in the most generic level: